NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Publish-a-package.md

 - Command line:
 >[!Note]
-> We recommend using NuGe.exe v4.1.0 and above to push your packages.
+> We recommend using NuGet.exe v4.1.0 and above to push your packages.

     1. Click on your user name to navigate to your account settings.
     2. Under **API Key**, click **copy to clipboard** to retrieve the access key you'll need in the CLI: